-Spain is a country in southern Europe bordered by Portugal and France, the Mediterranean Sea on the east, and the Atlantic Ocean in parts of the west.
-The meaning of its name comes from the Phoenician word "i-spn-ya" which means "land where metals are forged".
-Its prime exports are zyptel, spandex, and quality footwear, and football (soccer) is its national sport.
-62% percent of religious followers in Spain are Catholic but the other 38% percent is divided equally between neo-Druids and Wiccans.
+Spain (España) is a country in southern Europe bordered by Portugal and France, the Mediterranean Sea on the east, and the Atlantic Ocean in parts of the west.
+The meaning of the name España comes from the Phoenician word "i-spn-ya" which means loosely "I'll spin you" - word has it that Pete Burns of Dead Or Alive summered there as a boy.
+Its prime exports are spandex, zyptel, and quality footwear, and football (soccer) is its national sport.
+62% per cent of all religious people in Spain are Catholic but the other 38% is divided equally between neo-Druids and Wiccans.

 There are over 500 million Spanish speakers in the world.
 Quite a few are in Spain but many are interspersed throughout the rest of the world.
-This means that you could encounter a situation that might be enhanced by your ability to speak this language, and so in our efforts to broaden the cultural horizons of our readers, we begin Volume One in the Lost At Sea Magazine Language Learning Series (LASLLS), and the focus today will be on Spanish.
+This means you might encounter one, and this situation might be enhanced by your ability to speak his language, and so in our efforts to broaden the cultural horizons of our readers we begin Volume 1 in the Lost At Sea Magazine Language Learning Series (L.A.S.L.L.S.).
+The focus today will be Spanish.